Star Wars Math: Jabba's Game Galaxy

-Star Wars Math: Jabba's Game Galaxy is an educational Star Wars game released by Lucas Learning and developed by Argonaut Games in 2000 for Windows and Macintosh.
-The game used characters from The Phantom Menace to teach kids basic maths skills.
+Star Wars Math: Jabba's Game Galaxy is an educational Star Wars game released by Lucas Learning in 2000 for Windows and Macintosh.
+The game uses characters from The Phantom Menace to teach kids basic math skills.

 Development

 After working on various games as LucasArts - the last of which was Mortimer and the Riddles of the Medallion, Collette Michaud helped to found the children's edutainment-themed sister company Lucas Learning and served as project leader and designer of Droidworks and Star Wars Math Jabba’s Game Galaxy.
 Early on, a few Lucas Learning employees met with George Lucas at Skywalker Ranch to discuss his goals or creating learning software for children, which led to Lucas offering some early notes for DroidWorks.
 Lucas soon became preoccupied with the Star Wars prequel trilogy and he didn't offer much interaction after that, including for Star Wars Math.

 Star Wars Math was one of the six titles who went into direct-to-school distribution by Lucas Learning.

 Buying via the LucasArts Company Store, customers could get a limited-edition magnetic jigsaw puzzle.